 The benefits of LMSs go beyond easier course management.
-A well-chosen LMS coupled with a robust L&D strategy can have rippling effects not just on your training programs but also on your entire company, as we’ll see below.
+A well-chosen LMS (we've got an RFP template that can help with that) coupled with a robust L&D strategy can have rippling effects not just on your training programs but also on your entire company, as we’ll see below.

 LMS software benefits learning coaches by making it easier for them to create courses and disseminate information.
 Even if your company is too small to support a separate L&D department, an LMS can consolidate your training programs, saving time and money across the company.

 Without an LMS, there is no standardized way to organize or distribute training courses.
 Instead, most companies construct a piecemeal system, where each department creates its courses independently.
 There’s no way to ensure that everyone receives the same information or to standardize processes across departments.

 With every department operating differently, the company may be spending money on multiple training tools, which can quickly add up.
 The learning experience might also be fragmented or disjointed because of the piecemeal approach.

 Gathering your learning programs under a single LMS can increase cost-effectiveness, unify the learner experience, and reduce duplicate training efforts.
 When employees need a specific type of training, they’ll know exactly where to find it.

 Take note that consolidating your learning programs doesn’t mean you have to centralize all your training efforts strictly within the L&D team.
 Some learning management platforms, like those that support Collaborative Learning, make it possible to run decentralized training programs while still maintaining a level of internal consistency with your training tools and guidelines.